 Enhanced oil recovery techniques make it possible to significantly increase recoverable reserves through commercial production of high-viscosity oil reserves, as well as reserves in low-permeability reservoirs and hard-to-recover reserves of a mature field.
 LUKOIL utilizes physical, chemical, hydrodynamic and thermal reservoir treatment techniques.
 One of the high-performance oil recovery enhancement techniques is to drill sidetracks in the existing wells.
 High performance of sidetracking operations is first of all conditioned by the preparation of scientifically substantiated mini-projects that involve the use of hydrodynamic modeling and higher-precision forecasting of the geology and composition of reserves within sidetracking zones.
 Please note that sidetracking is generally used with the idle well stock in order to recover additional residual oil reserves.

 Small-diameter wells speed up construction, enabling more oil reserves to be brought on stream.
 The average savings are 30-50% of standard well costs.
 Another advantage of small-diameter wells is the reduced well pad costs.
-The technology has huge potential, and we plan to considerably increase the number of small diameter wells in the next few years.

 We have been successfully applying three-string horizontal well construction technology in West Siberia, which has accelerated construction by 35% on average (or by 50% in some cases) and reduced costs by approximately 20% as compared to the standard four-string design of horizontal wells.
-The number of such wells is planned to be substantially increased in the medium term.

 Prospecting activities in Perm Krai (Urals region) are complicated by numerous natural protection and water protection zones within the areas of occurrence of potassium and magnesium salts.
 Therefore, in order to reduce environmental impact, the Group introduced environmentally friendly seismic prospecting and drilling technologies.
 Environmentally friendly seismic prospecting is done with the use of small-size equipment towed by snowmobiles or mounted on a tool carrier.
 This helps reduce deforestation activities and preserve primeval soil, while ground water experiences almost no impact.
 In addition, environmentally friendly seismic prospecting makes it possible to operate within the areas located in difficult geological environments with minimum deviation from the planning scope of work.